Best Middle School Books for Summer Reading

 I would hand this chapter book to any kid who worries about making the cut.

 Mudville is a new classic to me.
 And anything about Fenway Park is popular here in Boston!

 A bloggy friend who is also a teacher requested this list and it took me several iterations to get it right, at least in terms of my kids approving.
-In finding books for 12-15 year olds who read two to three grades below, I thought about the book being interesting for that age group but also fun and easy to read.
+In finding books for 12-15-year-olds who read two to three grades below, I thought about the book is interesting for that age group but also fun and easy to read.
 Text broken up by graphics, shorter pages, and larger font were all carefully considered.
 And of course, the book has to grab the reader by the first chapter.

 Choose Your Ending … or rather choose how the book goes down.
 Using a short reference chapter at the end of the book, the reader gets to decide at each decision point what to do when faced with danger.
 It’s a fun and exciting format that is particularly great for boys who want to learn as they read.

 Recommendations from peers is another great way to “sell” a book to a kid.
 Josh in 6th grade shares two posts of his favorite books and he has great taste!

 Our 5th graders are challenged to read the entire list.

 Her life reads like an action adventure book but it’s all the more fascinating because she is a real person!
 And she actually makes Amelia Earhart look like a girly-girl wimp.

 Books4YourKids knows her stuff as an indy bookstore owner.
 She reviews a pile of newly published books and presents her favorites here.